 Creating Custom Device Reports

 If you are feeling particularly adventurous then you can segment mobile traffic further using a custom report from the “Customisation” (or “Customization”) tab at the top of Analytics.
-The example below would show just the organic (search engine) traffic for mobile users who land on the homepage [shortcut link to custom report]:
+The example below would show just the organic (SEO) traffic for mobile users who land on the homepage [shortcut link to custom report]:

 Custom reports can be used to segment data in many useful ways on important reports such as landing page, campaign or search query reports.